Albird-o/Albird-o.github.io/_pages/about.md

   - /about.html
 ---
 Hello, I am Albert an undergraduate Electrical engineering student, I’d describe myself as eccentric, creative and efficient.
-I am an engineer at heart and love creating and tinkering, I am currently looking to start my career in engineering with a focus on mining related electronics and power systems.
+I love creating, tinkering and solving problems with novel solutions.
+I am currently looking to start my career in engineering with a focus on mining related electronics and power systems.
 I am also passionate about automotive engineering, control systems, manufacturing and more.
 # Personal Timeline